keystonejs/keystone/CONTRIBUTING.md

 Contributions to KeystoneJS in the form of issues and PRs are welcomed.

-During the alpha stage of development we are focussing on getting the core systems working smoothly.
 Contributions which improve the documentation and test coverage are particularly welcomed.

 ### Community Ecosystem